-The series will be based on each of the four elements: EARTH, FIRE, AIR & WATER.
+Based on each of the four elements EARTH, FIRE, AIR & WATER...

-Well, the elements are fundamental units of matter that we can all perceive through our senses.
-They are present not only in us, but in all of nature.
+The elements are fundamental units of matter that we can all perceive through our senses, and they are present in all of nature.
 The elements played a key role in traditional western herbal medicine for millennia.
 To this day, various approaches to healing in many cultures are based on the elements.
 Currently, this age old approach to health assessment and treatment is having a resurgence in the herbalism practiced in our own culture.
 And to me that makes sense.